armesha/demo-network-monitoring/readme.md

 # Network Monitoring Tool

-A Python-based tool that reads device data from an XML file, pings the devices to check connectivity, and outputs the status (online/offline) in XML format or via a web interface.
+A Python-based tool created for a **Junior Developer Trainee** application at **T-Mobile**.
+It reads device data from an XML file, pings the devices to check connectivity, and outputs the status (online/offline) in XML format or via a web interface.

 ## Features
 - **XML Parsing**: Reads device info from XML.
 - **Ping Checks**: Verifies if devices are online or offline.
 - **CLI & Web Interface**: Offers both command-line and web-based access (via Flask).
 - **Multi-threaded**: Efficiently pings multiple devices in parallel.

-## Skills Demonstrated
-- Python, XML, Unix/Linux commands
-- Problem-solving and automation

 ## How to Run